Jotr4184/Trujillo_Fayez_CSCI2270_FinalProject/README.md

 Notes provided on moodle by Rhonda Hoenigman were used as references and what not.

 Open issues/bugs:
 To our knowledge there do not appear to be any bugs but we do welcome greater testing to flesh out any possible bugs that we did not catch.
+Also any interesting ideas that could be added to make our project better are also welcomed!